onelonelyowl/task-manager-app/README.md

 You can access the website at: https://onelonelyowl.pythonanywhere.com/

 # todos
+update admin site to be more readable let users add profile pictures/bios make it EVEN MORE pretty add phone styling add pagination to main list page and maybe to comments too

-let users add bio to their page but not required on registration add phone styling add pagination to main list page and maybe to comments too make a requirements txt so people can reproduce the venv add an account info page - with options to update stuff like username etc add profile view for public view where you cannot change details etc
+let users add bio to their page but not required on registration make a requirements txt so people can reproduce the venv add an account info page - with options to update stuff like username etc add profile view for public view where you cannot change details etc